 During 2016, 35% of decisions to study abroad were made by Chinese student alone, and another 35% of cases it was a joint decision between the parents and the student.
 In only 20% of cases was the decision made by the parents alone.
 When comparing the figures from 2015, there is a slight trend towards students having more involvement in the decision making, either with their parents or alone1.

 35% of decisions to study abroad were made by the Chinese international student alone, and another 35% of cases it was a joint decision between the parents and the student.

-Chinese students and their parents have different preferences when making choices for overseas education.
+Students and their parents have different preferences when making choices for overseas education.
 As an example, when comparing parental choices to that of the students, more parents preferred their child to study in the USA, ie 54% for parents versus 45% for students.
 33% of students favoured the UK, while 25% of the parents agreed.
 23% of parents liked the idea of Canada in comparison to only 16% of students.
-Both Chinese students and parents favoured the idea of Australia almost equally (20% to the student and 21% to the parent)2.
+Both students and parents favoured the idea of Australia almost equally (20% to the student and 21% to the parent)2.

 Decision Making for Chinese Students Studying Abroad by Level of Studies